SELECT DISTINCT * FROM /exampleRegion p WHERE p.status = 'active'

-In this case, if sp only contains '20’ and '21’, then the query will evalute to false.
+In this case, if sp contains only '20’ and '21’, then the query evaluates to false.
 The query compares the two sets and looks for the presence of all elements in both sets.

 For other collections types like list, the query can be written as follows:

 In order to use it for Set value, the query can be written as: